UCSB-AMPLab/telar/README.md

 Telar exhibitions are built around a layered storytelling structure.
 Understanding this model will help you plan your content effectively.

-Each page in your Telar site contains one or more stories, which can be independent narratives or chapters of a longer one.
+Each page in your Telar site contains one or more stories, which can be independent narratives or chapters of a longer piece.
 Stories unfold through successive steps that show an image (or a detail of an image) alongside brief text.
 Each step follows a question/answer/invitation pattern: a question draws viewers in, a brief answer (1-2 sentences) responds, and an invitation to "learn more" opens a layer panel with extended information.
 You can provide up to two of these layer panels in each step, allowing viewers who want to go deeper to obtain even more detail.

 Layer panels are where you can really expand on your narrative.
 They are written in [markdown format](https://www.markdownguide.org/getting-started/), allowing you to include headings, bold and italic text, links, lists, and other formatting.
 You can also insert additional images, and embed videos, 3D renderings, or other resources.